The founding of the Welsh Racing Drivers Association

 Formula One cars.
 We also arranged for a series of single seater races commonly known as the Welsh Open Trophy for single seater cars.
 In that guise we were able to give the spectators a chance to see Formula One cars racing at Pembrey.
 The last race was held in 1998.
 Then as part of the Celtic Festival meeting, Ron Cummings provided enthusiasts with their only chance so far to see a modern V10 Formula One Car in action in the Celtic Super Prix.

 Welsh racing on TV.
 During this period we were also fortunate to get the BBC down to Pembrey to televise the action.
-The Celtic Motorsport Festival meeting was shown as a ½ hour special on prime time BBC TV, and so far it was the last occasion that racing at Pembrey has been televisied.
+The Celtic Motorsport Festival meeting was shown as a half hour special on prime time BBC2 Wales TV, and so far it was the last occasion that racing at Pembrey has been televisied by the local media.